scottslowe/weblog/content/post/2019-05-05-a-sandbox-for-learning-pulumi.md

 ## Additional Resources

 For more background and context on Pulumi, you may want to check out [episode 30][link-3] of the Full Stack Journey podcast, which features Luke Hoban, CTO of Pulumi, discussing what Pulumi is and why users should consider using it for their infrastructure-as-code projects.
+Also, Joe Beda did a TGIK episode on Pulumi; [check it out on YouTube][link-7].

 [link-1]: https://pulumi.io
 [link-2]: https://github.com/scottslowe/learning-tools